Student Online Safety & ICT Acceptable Use Policy – Student and Parental Agreement

 Warranty

-The iPad is covered by a warranty for 12 months.
-If an iPad develops a fault it should be dropped off in the Library before or after school.
-If a quick solution is not possible, subject to availability, a loan iPad of a similar age will be issued whilst a warranty repair is organised.
+The device is covered by a 12-month warranty.
+If a device develops a fault, it should be dropped off in B36 before or after school.
+If a quick solution is not possible, subject to availability, a loan device of a similar age will be issued while a warranty repair is organised.

 Ownership

-iPads will remain the property of Haslingden High School until the end of the loan period which will be 30 months.
-The iPad is yours to keep at the end of this period at no extra cost.
-Please keep the original packaging as this helps the resale value of the iPad at the end of the scheme as it may be possible to trade the iPad in for a newer one.
+Devices remain the property of Haslingden High School until the end of the loan period.
+The device is yours to keep at the end of this period at no extra cost.
+Please keep the original packaging, as this helps the resale value of the iPad at the end of the scheme, as it may be possible to trade the iPad in for a newer one.
 If you decide not to renew your child’s iPad in Year 9, we will keep our restrictions on the iPad until your child leaves at the end of Year 11.
-Our restriction policy provides wifi access, allows us to deploy or remove apps, and ensure students stay safe in school.
+Our restriction policy provides wifi access, allows us to deploy or remove apps, and ensures students stay safe in school.

 Installing Apps

-The iPad will be provided with a core suite of paid and free apps which will cover the majority of instances of where students will use their iPad in school or at home.
+The device will be provided with a core suite of paid and free apps that cover the majority of instances where students will use their devices in school or at home.

-We want to encourage students to explore and find their own apps to help their learning; students can therefore install free apps from the App Store.
-Students will need to create their own Apple ID to do this.
+We want to encourage students to explore and find their own apps to help their learning.
+Students can, therefore, install free apps from the App Store.
+To do this, students will need to create their own Apple ID, linked to their school email address.

 Fair Use

-Students may use their iPad at home for non-learning activities such as casual browsing and may download additional apps.
-Students must be mindful not to use up all the space on the device and that their activity on the iPad does not break any of the rules stated above.
+Students may use their devices at home for non-learning activities such as casual browsing.
+They may download additional apps, subject to the age restrictions and policies set by the manufacturer.
+Students must be mindful not to use up all the space on the device and that their activity on the device does not break any of the rules stated above.

 Space

-School-owned iPads have 32GB or 64GB of memory; this should be more than adequate for storing apps and files.
-Students should save files to Google Drive as this enables files to be accessed from any device or any location. iCloud is also available for backing up files and apps.
+School-owned iPads have 32GB or 64GB of memory, which should be more than adequate for storing apps and files.
+Students should save files to Google Drive, which enables them to be accessed from any device or location. iCloud is also available to back up files and apps.

-Our MDM (Mobile Device Manager) allows us to see how full a device is getting and we will ask students to free space on their iPad if necessary.
+Our MDM (Mobile Device Manager) allows us to see how full a device is getting and we will ask students to free space on their device if necessary.

-Age Restrictions on Apple IDs and some apps:
+Age Restrictions on Apple IDs, AI and other apps:

 Holding an Apple ID is not permitted until a student is 13 years old.
 This is to comply with US legislation.
-Therefore we ask that parents set up these accounts for their son/daughter.
+Therefore, we ask that parents set up these accounts for their son/daughter for children starting in Year 7.
 For more information, view here:

 http://www.apple.com/education/docs/Apple_ID_Parent_Guide.pdf